zubairabid/zubairabid.github.io/_posts/2021-08-22-homerow_interception_1.md

 # Context

 I want to be comfortable using my keyboard to navigate about my computer.
+So far:
-So far i3, vim keybindings everywhere that is sane, relearning how to type from scratch, and [a little script that converts](./capsesc_dual) my Caps Lock key to a combined Escape and Control have helped.
+i3, vim keybindings everywhere that is sane, relearning how to type from scratch, and [a little script that converts](./capsesc_dual) my Caps Lock key to a combined Escape and Control have helped.
 I've also ordered